thedude23/tim-koprivnik-portfolio/README.md

-# tix theme
+# TIX

-Tim Koprivnik's portfolio
+Tim Koprivnik's project.

 ## Introduction

-This is Tim Koprivnik's custom theme, named "tix".
-It is based on the starter theme he also made by himself.
+This is Tim Koprivnik's project, named "TIX".
+It is based on the custom theme he made by himself.
 Style follows the [BEM methodology](http://getbem.com/) and Javascript is written as ES6.
 The JS and SCSS files are compiled and minified with webpack.

 ## Requirements